 I frantically glanced around, looking for a neighborhood to escape into.
 Seeing a narrow road to my right, I yanked the steering wheel.
 The cramped road was a dead end and I was wedged in between several cars.
 I paused, trying to catch my breath and regain my thoughts.
 After silently praying and taking deep breaths, I finally managed to back out and return to the main road without a collision.

-Madeleine Temple-Lowe writes from Bloomington, Indiana.© 2002 - 2019, AnswersForMe.org.
+If you liked this, you may also like Close Call Car Accident© 2002 - 2023, AnswersForMe.org.
 All rights reserved.
 Click here for content usage information.